 Qualstar is subject to a variety of claims and legal proceedings that arise from time to time in the ordinary course of our business.
 Although management currently believes that resolving claims against us, individually or in the aggregate, will not have a materially adverse impact on our financial statements, these matters are subject to inherent uncertainties and management's view of these matters may change in the future.
-We accrue loss contingencies in connection with our commitments and contingencies, including litigation, when it is probable that a loss has occurred and the amount of the loss can be reasonably estimated.
-As of December 31, 2018, an amount of \$100,000 was accrued for fees and costs related to a threatened dispute.
+We accrue loss contingencies in connection with our commitments and contingencies, including litigation, when it is probable that a loss has occurred, and the amount of the loss can be reasonably estimated.
+As of December 31, 2019, no accrual was necessary for fees and costs related to loss contingency matters.